w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 Locks overlap (in both amount and duration), and the general rule is that:

-- If you have multiple locks of different sizes, the biggest lock decides the total amount of locked tokens
+- If you have multiple locks of different amounts of tokens, the biggest lock decides the total amount of locked tokens
 - If you have multiple locks of the same size, the longest lock decides when all the tokens can be unlocked